 - 1. For purposes of the statement of cash flows for proprietary funds, the District considers highly liquid investments to be cash equivalents if they have maturity of three months or less when purchased. - 2.
 The District reports inventories of supplies using the first-in, first-out inventory cost method, if material.
 The supplies include consumable maintenance, instructional, office, athletic, and transportation items.
 Under the purchase method, supplies are recorded as expenditures when they are purchased.
 Inventories of food commodities are recorded at market values supplied by the Department of Agriculture.
-Although commodities are recorded as revenue and expenditures when received.
+Although commodities are received at no cost, their fair market value is supplied by the Department of Agriculture and recorded as revenue and expenditures when received.
 Material inventories (if any) including food commodities are recorded as an asset and a corresponding amount of expenditures are reduced at year-end. - 3.
 In the government-wide financial statements, and proprietary fund types in the fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities, or proprietary fund type statement of net position.
 Bond premiums and discounts are deferred and amortized over the life of the bonds using the effective interest method.
 Bonds payable are reported net of the applicable bond premium or discount.
 Bond issuance costs are reported as expenditures and expenses in the year the bonds are issued.